shams-nahid/My-Daily-AWS-Study/docs/Notes/Serverless/02 DynamoDB/04 DynamoDB Streams.md

 When we use global dynamodb table and data is being replicated between multiple region, the dynamodb streams must be enabled.

-`StreamViewType` determines what information are writtne to the stream to this table. `StreamViewTypes` are
+`StreamViewType` determines what information are written to the stream to this table. `StreamViewTypes` are

 1. `KEYS_ONLY`: Only pass the modified key items
 2. `NEW_IMAGE`: Pass the new value